- Language of instruction: English & Dutch

 The Netherlands has a mild North Sea climate, with moderate temperatures.
 In the winter, it rarely drops below -5° C and in summer it seldom gets warmer than 28° C. The weather in Amsterdam is famously changeable!

 As the UvA is part of the Erasmus programme, as well as a member of Universitas 21, University of Nottingham students accepted to study abroad at the UvA are eligible to receive the Erasmus grant.
-In order to be eligible for the Erasmus grant, students accepted to study abroad at the UvA must sign a contract with The University of Nottingham’s International Office prior to the start of their study abroad period.
+In order to be eligible for the Erasmus grant, students accepted to study abroad at the UvA must sign a contract with the University of Nottingham’s Office of Global Engagement prior to the start of their study abroad period.

 Approximate living costs per semester:

-- Health insurance (compulsory) £0 for EU nationals
+- Student European Health Insurance Card (EHIC) (compulsory): £0 for EU nationals

-International Students are housed in different types of student rooms (shared accommodation, private accommodation with shared facilities, and private accommodation)across the city and surrounding region.
+Students are housed in different types of student rooms (shared accommodation, private accommodation with shared facilities, and private accommodation) across the city and surrounding region.
 Private accommodation is popular and limited in Amsterdam city centre and it is very common for students to live outside the city centre and commute.
 Accommodation agencies provide lists of available accommodation.

 More accommodation information

 Application success rate